 Brandy Steelhammer, a licensed social worker, attended the meeting.
 As a former counselor for children in foster care, she had worked closely with DHS Child Welfare.
 Brandy knew that one of the greatest challenges for foster parents was finding someone to watch their children so they could get a break.
 Brandy knew that a time of respite was crucial for the well-being of foster parents, and this would aid DHS in retaining the valuable service they offered.
 Soon after, Brandy and Kathi Walker were brought together.
 At the time, Kathi was serving as children’s ministry director at Our Savior's Lutheran Church.
 Kathi immediately jumped at the opportunity to help lead a ministry for foster families.
 For Kathi the reasons were personal.
 Kathi had grown up in a family that had been greatly impacted by the foster care system, and she knew firsthand how foster parents and children needed the faith community’s support.

-Since that time, FPNO has become a network of churches on mission to serve foster families by offering monthly respite.
-Churches of varying denominations throughout Oregon offer FPNO events.
-The partnership with DHS continues to play a central role in the success of FPNO, by working alongside church coordinators, training FPNO volunteers, matching foster families to FPNO sites, and helping set policies and procedures that shape how we serve our families.
+Since that time, FPNO has become a network of local communities on mission to serve foster families by offering monthly respite.
+Local communities throughout Oregon offer FPNO events.
+The partnership with DHS continues to play a central role in the success of FPNO, by working alongside local coordinators, training FPNO volunteers, matching foster families to FPNO sites, and helping set policies and procedures that shape how we serve our families.

-It is our greatest hope that churches across Oregon and beyond will join us in offering FPNO.
-FPNO is a wonderful blessing for foster families and the volunteers who open their hearts to the precious children in their communities.
+It is our greatest hope that local communities across Oregon and beyond will join us in offering FPNO.
+FPNO is a wonderful gift for foster parents, children in care, and the volunteers who choose to serve in their communities.